How A Time Management Makeover Made My Life More Bearable

 After blazing through the book, I learned Vanderkam does occasional "time makeovers" and I immediately hit her up for one (more on that later).
 Meanwhile, I learned that Jenny Odell, the acclaimed author of How To Do Nothing, was also releasing a new work called Saving Time: Discovering a Life Beyond the Clock, in which she dissects how we think about time and its inherent connection to capitalism and unequal systems.

-In different ways, both books showed me how time is inherently connected to our happiness and wellbeing — but also to corrupt structures that detract from our lives and livelihoods.
-I also realized so many of us feel guilty about time, whether we're chronically late, struggle with deadlines, or just never feel satisfied with how we're using our waking hours.
+In different ways, both books showed me how time is inherently connected to our happiness and well-being — but also to corrupt structures that detract from our lives and livelihoods.
+I also realised so many of us feel guilty about time, whether we're chronically late, struggle with deadlines, or just never feel satisfied with how we're using our waking hours.

 "So often, when we think about time — whether on a personal daily scale or a longer, larger scale of life and things like climate dread — it always seems very painful," Odell tells Refinery29.
 "Most of the thoughts I had related to time were not generally happy ones."